filgf/grow3.js/website/learn.md

 ### Defining Rules

-One rule can be defined using the method `rule(function)` which takes a function as its argument.
+A rule can be defined using the method `rule(function)` that takes a function as its argument.

 The function itself will be wrapped by grow3.js to be able to evaluate modifiers, but can have any number of additional arguments.
 By defining rules, the grow3.js object is extended with additional methods that allow controlled evaluation